aryaa-desh/DS-4002-Project2/README.md

 ## Section 1: Software and Platform Selection
 We used the Python language for all analysis and it was run on a local enviroment through Anacdonda and the code was wrote in VS code.
-For additional software we imported the python packages pandas, transformers, and json.
+For additional software we imported the python packages pandas, numpy, and json.
 We used Windows as our platform.

 ### Section 2: Map of Documentation